 For many financial services organizations, the hybrid multi-cloud approach is now a global standard.
 With the high demand for cloud-based application development tools and data analytics increasing dramatically in the area, leading FSIs are striving to bring new technologies to the market and exploit the capabilities of artificial intelligence (AI), machine learning, and internet of things (IoT) technology.
 The market growth can be attributed to the increased usage of SaaS solutions as enterprises need to support remote workforce.

-HCL has been a digital transformation partner for its customers through its hybrid cloud adoption journey.
+HCLTech has been a digital transformation partner for its customers through its hybrid cloud adoption journey.

-HCL’s hybrid cloud solutions have been designed and orchestrated in a way to provide agility, flexibility, and faster time to market for application and services, hence, enabling better customer engagement.
+HCLTech’s hybrid cloud solutions have been designed and orchestrated in a way to provide agility, flexibility, and faster time to market for application and services, hence, enabling better customer engagement.

 During times of crisis, business continuity and disaster recovery plans are the most important priorities to look over.
-HCL hybrid cloud solutions can assist banking and financial customers through scenarios such as workflow automation, pay-as-you-use managed DR-as-a-service, faster GTM with demand uncertainty management, validated and tested blueprints that can help accelerate migration to cloud.
+HCLTech hybrid cloud solutions can assist banking and financial customers through scenarios such as workflow automation, pay-as-you-use managed DR-as-a-service, faster GTM with demand uncertainty management, validated and tested blueprints that can help accelerate migration to cloud.
 It brings a stream of successful experiences of executing complex transformation programs including greenfield DC builds, migration to new data centers, and cloud service providers, using various levers of image-based migrations and data storage migrations, new builds, and platform transformation.

 Diverse Portfolio of Offerings to Ensure Business Continuity